rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 a:A = (a) : A^1
 $$

-- *motivation*: Reduce the use of parentheses; decluttering formal notation.
+\motivnot it reduces the use of parentheses; decluttering formal notation.

 \begin{definition}[Abstract Circuit]
 An abstract circuit is a one-to-many-or-none relation between gadgets and output wires or none, that is guaranteed acyclic.